patrickcarmo/mcp-server/README.md

 - Nature facts 🍯🍌
 - Science facts 🤧

+## Troubleshooting

+### Common Issues

+#### 1. Timeout Errors
+If you see timeout errors in the Claude logs:
+- Ensure you're using Node.js >= 18.0.0
+- Check that the path in your configuration is correct
+- Test the server locally with `npm test`

+#### 2. Node.js Version Problems
+If Claude is using an older Node.js version:
+- Specify the full path to Node.js in your configuration
+- Example: `"/Users/yourname/.nvm/versions/node/v18.20.4/bin/node"`

+#### 3. Server Not Found
+If Claude can't find the server:
+- Verify the project path is correct in your configuration
+- Make sure the `index.js` file exists and is executable
+- Check that dependencies are installed with `npm install`

+#### 4. Connection Issues
+If the server disconnects frequently:
+- Restart Claude Desktop completely
+- Check the logs at `~/Library/Logs/Claude/mcp-server-patrickcarmo-mcp-server.log`
+- Ensure no other process is using the same server name

+### Logs Location

+Server logs can be found at:
+- **macOS**: `~/Library/Logs/Claude/mcp-server-patrickcarmo-mcp-server.log`
+- **Windows**: `%APPDATA%\Claude\Logs\mcp-server-patrickcarmo-mcp-server.log`
+- **Linux**: `~/.config/Claude/logs/mcp-server-patrickcarmo-mcp-server.log`

 ## Error Handling

 The server includes comprehensive error handling:
 - Graceful shutdown on SIGINT/SIGTERM
 - Error responses for invalid tool calls
 - Detailed error messages for debugging
+- Timeout protection for initialization

 ## Contributing